zhengwu123/twitter_swift/README.md

    - [ ] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
    - [ ] Pulling down the profile page should blur and resize the header image.
 - [ ] Account switching
-   - [ ] Long press on tab bar to bring up Account view with animation
+   - [x ] Long press on tab bar to bring up Account view with animation
    - [ ] Tap account to switch to
    - [ ] Include a plus button to Add an Account
    - [ ] Swipe to delete an account